lumliolum/lumliolum.github.io/_posts/2024-05-18-interview-exp-mtech-research.md

 I1: Lets conclude the interview.
 But do think about this question.

 The last one was kind of tricky.
-Like if the function has uncountable infinite jumps, then it is continous (not sure though but this what I felt), but then if function is continous then it will have zero jumps.
+Like if the function has uncountable infinite jumps, then it is continous (not sure though but this what I feel), but then if function is continous then it will have zero jumps.
 This is where I got stuck, so was not able to answer at all.

 ### FINAL THOUGHTS

 Overall I felt that interview went well.
-Like mostly I2 was very friendly, he was mostly smiling.
+Like mostly I1 was very friendly, he was mostly smiling.
 For example at the end he asked me if I have applied at other places, I told him that I applied to IIT-B, then he asked which one I will prefer.
 I told him that I will prefer iisc, then he with a smile asked "All your statements are true ?"
 (I guess he was also hinting that I wanted to PhD, but then opting for Mtech Research and all the statements I made about choosing Mtech Research over PhD.).
+Also in terms of experience, I also felt very good while giving the interview.
+I felt that professors and I were in good sync.
 Just after the end, I was confident about my performance and thought I will get selected.

 On 18th May morning (same day writing this blog), they published the provisonal list in the website and I was not in the list.
 To be honest, I was really sad, don't know what went wrong.
 Even now, I feel that my interview went well, I understand that it was not perfect but it was good.
-There were some places that professor had to give hint (like in question of eigenvalues and eigenvectors), but I didn't see that as very bad sign (may be because of this they didn't select but not sure though).
+There were some places that professor had to give hints (like in question of eigenvalues), but I didn't see that as very bad sign (may be because of this they didn't select but not sure though).
 I felt that I should write an email asking for what was the reason and all that, then controlled myself and at the end didn't write it.
-(To be honest, it will not change anything other than releasing my sadness and frustration.)
+(To be honest, it will not change anything.)

 ## CDS

 The interview was on May 17th.
 It had two parts, one was hacker-earth test and followed by the interview.

+The hackerearth test (had to give the round in one of the department computer lab) had 5 MCQ's and 1 programming question.
+Each MCQ was for 5 marks and programming question was for 15 marks.
+Overall it was 40 marks.
+I will write the questions that I remember.

+### HACKER-EARTH TEST

+Q1.
+Plot the graph of $f(x) = sin(x)log(|x|)$

+A: It had really confusing options (two options were very close).

+Q2.

+Q3.
+Question related to indepedent vectors

+Q4. question related to bayes theorem.

+Q5.
+Probability of A winning a game against B is 0.52.
+They